tomfieber/tomfieber.github.io/docs/resources/PortSwigger/JWT/jwt-lab-1.md

 ## Lesson learned

-Always check if the application will accept a JWT that is not signed.
+Always check if the application is validating the JWT signature.
+Can we modify claims without having a valid signing key?